Resources / Case study

 Barthell knew from the beginning that outsourcing integration would allow his team to focus on workflows, development, and implementation.
 EmOpti was one of Redox’s earliest adopters.

 “Redox had the integration expertise, in a cost-effective and fast way,” he says.
 “It was one more set of technical skills I didn’t have to hire.
-The price structure was appealing and cheaper than what I could do internally.
+The price structure was appealing and more affordable than what I could do internally.
 Plus, I liked the personality of the company.”

 Initially attracted to Redox’s depth of experience with Epic, EmOpti now benefits from the breadth of Redox’s connections and 24/7 support.